whelew/party-tracker-project-four/README.md

 Resolving the issue with using a string method instead of importing the Character model was a lot more efficient and fixed the error straight away.
 Although I created ERD's to help with model creation, in the future I will have to be more prepared with how my models will interact with one another.
 Keeping this lesson in mind will help me avoid errors such as this.

+## Future Implementations

+Unfortunately I was unable to add all of the features I wanted.
+Here are some of the future implementations that I would like to add to my application.

+### Community Page
+A community page.
+This would take inspiration from the Code Institute blog walkthrough.
+- A place for users to share posts, comment, like posts, share news of their quests and adventures.
+- It would be a great way for like minded people to get to know each other.
+- The website was designed with the idea of community in mind, a group of friends playing dungeons and dragons together.
+Where they can keep track of their characters together with a simple but user friendly design.

+### Contact Page
+A contact page.
+This would allow users to get in touch if they have any user queries or require support.
+- It would include a contact box for the user to leave a message.
+- When sent the user will be emailed an automatic email saying the dev team will be in touch as soon as possible.

+### Chat Box
+A chat box inside the campaign pages.
+- This would be a really incredible feature to add, it would tie the site together.
+- It would allow users to invite each other to chat like facebook or instagram.
+It would be useful for players who live far away and don't have a microphone.
+That way they can still play D&D online and chat with their group about what they would like for their character to do.
+It could also be used for chatting and catching up.

+### Invite To Campaign
+The invite another player to your campaign.
+- I really wanted to add this feature as it would really help the purpose of the website.
+- The idea was to invite people to your campaign so each user can track their character personally.
+At the moment the website is set up for only one user to use a single campaign at a time.
+- For this to be implemented would take a lot of time but it is a feature that I would be very keen on adding as soon as possible.

+## Overview

+Overall, I am really proud of my website.
+I have a great love for the world of dungeons and dragons.
+It is a wonderful land of fantasy and adventure, and working on this project has brought me a lot of joy.
+Working out all the challenges and bugs has been difficult but the more I have progressed and worked on this project, the more I can see it being a real asset to a great community of people.
+It might not be the most intricate of designs however I am proud of the functionality of the models, views and forms as they have worked well and as intended.
+I set out to design a tool for
+D&D players to create and track campaigns, characters and items and that is what I have.
+There are many features I would like to add which I wanted from the start and some others that came later on as I was designing the website.
+Keeping an agile frame of mind, I would add these features later on in order of importance.

+I hope you enjoy the design and functionality of the website so far, when I am able to improve this website I will as I can see a lot of potential in what this website can become.
+I even have an idea about creating an AI bot that will create D&D adventures on the fly for a solo player or a group of friends who don't have a Dungeon Master.
+Thank you for spending the time looking at my project, it is appreciated.
+Happy Questing.

 ## Credits & Technologies